⚽ FIFA World Cup offer: First month 80% off. Experience the platform before you commit. Claim →

 What does Omnivoo's contractor onboarding workflow actually do?

 Omnivoo Contract Management runs the six-step onboarding in one flow.
 The buyer enters engagement details.
 The platform generates a country-aware contract, requests the right IRS form from the contractor, collects identity documents, sets up payment routing, and stores the audit trail.
 The contractor receives one onboarding link, completes the steps in 10 to 20 minutes, and is ready to receive payments.
-The buyer pays a flat $49 per finalized contract, one-time.
+The buyer pays $49 per contractor per month.
 Verified May 2026 on [/solutions/contract-management](/solutions/contract-management).

 How is this different from Deel or Plane?

-Same workflow, different pricing model.
+Same workflow, similar per-seat pricing model.
 Deel charges $49 per contractor per month verified May 2026 on [deel.com/pricing](https://www.deel.com/pricing/).
-Plane charges $39 per month verified May 2026 on [plane.com/pricing](https://plane.com/pricing).
-Both keep charging for the seat indefinitely.
-Omnivoo charges once when the contract is finalized and stops.
-For US founders with project-based or sub-12-month engagements, the per-contract model is structurally cheaper.
+Plane charges $39 per contractor per month verified May 2026 on [plane.com/pricing](https://plane.com/pricing).
+Omnivoo charges $49 per contractor per month, no contract limit per seat.
+Pricing is competitive with Deel at the same per-seat rate.

 What about classification?
 Who is responsible for the IRS 20-factor analysis?